jacknpoe/todos_juros/README.md

 There are, in some solutions, safeguards for incorrect values ​​for a real application.
 These are zero and negative values.
 In some languages ​​it is not verified, as it was understood that the target audience of these languages ​​would not make this type of mistake.

 Some implementations will not be maintained because they were done in trial versions of paid development environments such as Embarcadero Delphi and EiffelStudio.
+After May 29, 2024, less used languages ​​will no longer be supported, even though they have free IDEs.

 Some files are unreadable, as they are binary and must be opened or imported into the language environments, such as GW-BASIC, Smalltalk, Snap! and twinBASIC.